Mississippi November 13, 2021

 There’s nothing like a nice, relaxing weeklong beach getaway.
 Unfortunately, that’s not in everyone’s budget.
 So, what’s the next best thing?
 Perhaps you’ll do a search for “a day trip near me in Mississippi.”
-Okay, so maybe it’s not the next best thing but if planned correctly, a day trip can be a good way to take a break from everyday life, and these 16 trips are proof.
+Okay, so maybe it’s not the next best thing but if planned correctly, a day trip can be a good way to take a break from everyday life, and these 16 best day trips in Mississippi are proof.

 One of the best day trips you can take in Mississippi is to learn about one of the Gulf Coast’s biggest industries - shrimping!
 You'll have a firsthand experience as you board the Sailfish and tag along on a real shrimping expedition.
 In business since 1955, Biloxi Shrimping Trip has been entertaining and educating guests for several years now and has been voted the number one attraction in Mississippi.

-If travelling back in time seems like your idea of a good day then you’ll want to visit Landrum’s Homestead and Village in Laurel.
+If traveling back in time seems like your idea of a good day then you’ll want to visit Landrum’s Homestead & Village in Laurel.
 Thanks to exhibits depicting the life and daily activities of our early ancestors, visitors are transported back to the 1800’s for an experience like no other.
 It's one of the most fascinating must-visit places in Mississippi.

 Who better to help you hone your cooking skills than high-end kitchen appliance manufacturer, Viking Range Company?
 One of only two nationwide locations, Greenwood’s Viking Cooking School offers classes on everything from “southern specialties” to “Japanese steakhouse.”

-4. Spend the Day in a Ghost Town
+4. Spend the Day in the Ghost Town of Rodney

-Once slated to be the capitol of Mississippi, the town of Rodney is now home to only a handful of residents and a lot of old, deserted buildings.
-The once booming city began to dwindle thanks to the changing course of the Mississippi River, two severe fires, and the yellow fever epidemics of 1843 and 1898.
+Once slated to be the capital of Mississippi, the town of Rodney is now home to only a handful of residents and a lot of old, deserted buildings.
+The once-booming city began to dwindle thanks to the changing course of the Mississippi River, two severe fires, and the yellow fever epidemics of 1843 and 1898.
 Rodney is the perfect destination for those who enjoy Mississippi road trips to ghost towns and abandoned places.

 If you ask any Gulf Coast local they’ll tell you that some of the best beaches are on Ship Island.
 Accessible by a quick 50-minute ferry ride, a visit to the barrier island is perfect for a day of swimming, recreation, and exploration of Fort Massachusetts, which is located on the island.